tmtsoftware/scalafiddle-core/Usage.md

 use the `layout` parameter with either `hXX` or `vXX` values, where `XX` denotes the percentage allocated to the code editor.
 For example `layout=v70` creates a vertical layout with a 70:30 split between code and output.
 Even with a custom horizontal layout, it will switch to a vertical layout on small screens (using the provided split, though).

+To control when the responsive layout switches to a vertical orientation, use `responsiveWidth`.
+This defines (in pixels) the minimum width for using a horizontal layout.
+By default this value is 640 pixels.